JessieCasey/Manager-Application/README.md

 The project is already include all pre-data you need to test the application, so you could avoid creating players and teams to work with.

-`import.sql` includes the data you need to test it
+`import.sql` includes the all data you need

 ### How to transfer player
 Firstly, you need to make a bill.
 (I'll transfer player with id '3' to the team id with '2')